expo/expo/docs/pages/eas-update/deployment-patterns.md

 **Testing changes:** (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.

-**Publishing updates:** (c) Create update branches that are environment- and platform-based, like "ios-staging", "ios-production", "android-staging", and "android-production".
+**Publishing updates:** (b) Create update branches that are environment- and platform-based, like "ios-staging", "ios-production", "android-staging", and "android-production".

 ### Diagram of flow